aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 Until now, you've worked with MLP and CNN, which introduced you to Deep Learning.

-But what's more out there?
+But what more is out there?
 Let's have a look!

 ## Recurrent Neural Network